bmonews2018/bmonews/en-US/faq/reg_verify.md

 To setup sub accounts for multiple users in your company to access the functions in MOL, please follow these steps:

-1. Enter all mandatory information under My MOL > Settings > Account Management  and click “Create User”.
+1. Enter all mandatory information under My MOL > Settings > Account Management > Enter the mandatory information > click “Create User”.

 2. Once the user is saved successfully, it will be displayed under the Account management list.